protesilaos/playa-light-syntax/README.md

 # Playa syntax theme (light variant)

-A low-contrast theme that conveys a feeling of summer and seaside.
+A low contrast theme that conveys a feeling of summer and seaside.
 The most prevalent colours are blue, green, cyan, orange, and yellow.

 *Playa* comes in standalone light and dark variants (see further info below).